About the Executive Master of sustainability leadership degree

 - EMS 525 – Essentials of Transformative Leadership in Sustainability (3)

-During a week-long stay in Washington D.C., EMSL students also interact and work on teams with other members of their student cohort.
+During a week-long stay in a major US metropolitan city, EMSL students also interact and work on teams with other members of their student cohort.
 The final assignment is development of a plan for a sustainability leadership capstone project.

 Electives (6 hours)